stablecc/scclib/README.md

 \mainpage scclib documentation
 # stable cloud computing library (scclib)

-Standalone C++ general purpose library which designed to work in any system with the following:
+Standalone c++ general purpose library which designed to work in any system with the following:
 * [Linux](https://www.linux.org/)
 * [The Bazel build system](https://bazel.build/).
 * A GCC compiler with support for Standard C++ 17.
 See